Business

 Understanding the Role of Social Media Reputation Management in Business

-What Is Social Media Reputation Management?
+What Is Social Media Reputation Management For Businesses?

 Social media reputation management is about understanding and managing how your brand is seen on platforms like Facebook, Instagram, and X (formerly Twitter).
 It means keeping track of conversations, responding thoughtfully to feedback, and sharing content that aligns with your brand's image.